peterrrock2/SMC_Note_Generations_Replication/README.md

 - `runner.sh` A bash script file that may be used to run replication work if one desires.
 This script should work on all unix-based systems, and mimics much of the behaviour of the Slurm scripts, with the obvious exception that this implementation does not allow for the simutaneous execution of many jobs which is possible in a cluster environment.
+The equivalent runner for Windows machines is `wrunner.ps1`.

 - `ca_runner.sh` A bash script file that is tailored to work with the RDS format of the file `CA_cd_2020_map.rds` containing an `smc_map` object for CA at the tract level.
 This file was obtained from the Harvard dataverse at [https://dataverse.harvard.edu/file.xhtml?fileId=6391062&version=14.0](https://dataverse.harvard.edu/file.xhtml?fileId=6391062&version=14.0)
+  The equivalent runner for Windows machines is `wca_runner.ps1`.

 - `smc_cli.R` A command-line interface built in R that allows for the usage of scripts to run several samples of SMC without opening RStudio.
 The default settings for this CLI should be reflective of the default settings found in the [reference material for `redist`](https://alarm-redist.org/redist/reference/index.html)

-- `data_processors/` This is a folder that contains the files used
+- `data_processors/` This is a folder that contains the files used to process the data for the paper.
+  The names of the files should be rather self explanatory as well as their usage.

+  - `ancestry_grapher.ipynb` Used to create decendency trees for particular runs

+  - `graph_maker.py` Used to produce histograms for the observed b.1.i probabilities for a particular run

+  - `make_ratio_report.ipynb` Makes a csv report of the largest probability ratios seen for each individual run and for each shapefile across all runs

+  - `original_ancestor.ipynb` Makes a csv report of the Mega Parents for a particular shapefile across a set of runs.

 ## Output Formats